-- Pre-employment-When an employee is first hired and prior to operating a vehicle, you must have negative test results showing you tested the individual and the results were negative.
+When an employee is first hired and prior to operating a vehicle, you must have test results showing you tested the individual and the results were negative.

-- Reasonable suspicion-Each company must have at least one supervisor who has been through a DOT approved training program that helps them recognize when someone may be under the influence of drugs or alcohol.
+DOT-approved training program that helps them recognize when someone may be under the influence of drugs or alcohol.
 When a person with the required training observes behavior or appearance that is characteristic of substance misuse they can require that person be tested prior to operating a vehicle.
+Random Tests

 How does the random drug and alcohol testing pool work?